OuOLeaf/OuOLeaf/README.md

 ## About me

-- 👨‍💻 Master at Rice University, Houston, TX (Now, I'm in Houston.😆)
+- 👨‍💻 Master at Rice University, Houston, TX (I'm in Houston.😆)

 - 🔭 Worked as data scientist in TABF, research assistant in NTPU